 A numbing medicine is injected.
 Imaging is used to help guide the needle and insert it into the belly.
 Fluid will be drawn out through the needle.

-A liver transplant may be needed when:
+may be needed when:

 - Other methods fail

 - The liver becomes so damaged that it stops working as it should